My Stepmother Is an Alien: Music

 Dan Aykroyd and Kim Basinger performed impressions of Jimmy Durante from The Man Who Came to Dinner singing "Did You Ever Have the Feeling" in My Stepmother Is an Alien.

 Release

 A July press release for the film stated that My Stepmother Is An Alien would be released on November 23, 1988, but it was later pushed to December 9.
-The film premiered on December 3, 1988, in Washington, D.C., an event attended by stars Aykroyd and Basinger, as well as President George H. W. Bush, First Lady Barbara Bush and Vice President Dan Quayle.
-Upon general release, Mayor of Los Angeles Tom Bradley declared December 9 “Stepmother Day”, to honor the “importance, dedication, and contribution of stepmothers everywhere”, and an appreciation of the film shooting in Los Angeles.
+The film premiered on December 3, 1988, in Washington, D.C., an event attended by stars Aykroyd and Basinger, as well as President-elect George H. W. Bush, future First Lady Barbara Bush and Vice President-elect Dan Quayle.
+Upon general release, Mayor of Los Angeles Tom Bradley declared December 9 "Stepmother Day", to honor the "importance, dedication, and contribution of stepmothers everywhere", and an appreciation of the film shooting in Los Angeles.

 Reception

 Box office

 The film opened at number seven, grossing $2,066,980 in the opening weekend.
 It went on to gross $13,854,000 in the United States, becoming a box-office failure.